davestewart/davestewart-content/content/products/timezone-planner/index.md

 <a class="gumroad-button" href="https://davestewart.gumroad.com/l/timezone-planner">Purchase on</a>

-It's then yours to use, edit, customise and share with the members on the sheet.

-### License
+### Usage and License

-Because of the copyable nature of the product, it operates under a "limited-transfer" policy:

-> Essentially, purchase grants you the right to use the Google Sheet for the team it was purchased for, share the sheet or a copy of the sheet with your team, for as long as you manage that team.

-As an example, it's fine to:
+You're free to use the sheet – forever – as you see fit:

-- add and remove team members as the team or company grows
+- add as many team members as you like
-- pass a copy of the spreadsheet to your team members for them to edit and plan
+- edit, customise, copy and reuse the spreadsheet
-- leave the company and transfer the sheet to your successor

-Here are some examples when you would need to [repurchase](https://davestewart.gumroad.com/l/timezone-planner):

-- the team grows to a point where you split teams and need more sheets
-- you move company / division and want to track a new team (even if you have made modifications to the sheet)

-Here are some examples where a third-party would need to [purchase](https://davestewart.gumroad.com/l/timezone-planner):

-- a team member moves to a new company, and wants to track team members there
+- track multiple teams, friends, or family, in multiple spreadsheets
-- you share the sheet with a colleague or friend in a different company or division
+- share the sheet as a viewer – but don't distribute copies

-- any situation where it would be fair to say it's being used for a completely new team
+The last clause is because the license is **non-transferable**; you can't give a copy of the sheet away (even a modified version) to other team members, friends, or contacts to start tracking their own teams or contacts; they would need to [purchase](https://davestewart.gumroad.com/l/timezone-planner) their own copy – _then_ you could share **your** copy of the sheet with them.

+> For those that want tighter integration with their team... hang tight; I'm considering a [web app](http://timezone-planner.app) version of the planner which would provide the same functionality but without the timezone and sharing limitations.
+>
+> Subscribe to my [Gumroad list](https://davestewart.gumroad.com/subscribe) to be kept informed.

-This is not meant to be a restrictive series of covenants for the sake of it, rather it's meant to provide some guidelines so as a creator it remains worthwhile for me to continue creating, updating and marketing the planner.
+_Note: These terms aren't meant to be restrictive for the sake of it, but rather to support creators like myself in building, marketing and maintaining useful tools._

 Thank you 🙏

 ## Setup